Editor’s Note: This is Part 1 of a two-part series. To read Part 2, click here.

-In the ISA Mentor Program, I am providing guidance for extremely talented individuals worldwide.
-We will be sharing a question and the answers each week.
-This question comes from Bahtiar Abu Bakar in Malaysia:
+In the ISA Mentor Program, I am providing guidance for extremely talented individuals from countries such as Argentina, Brazil, Malaysia, Mexico, Saudi Arabia, and the USA.
+This question comes from Bahtiar Abu Bakar in Malaysia.

 In this particular case, you probably couldn’t go wrong in choosing the DCS vendor to do your integration.
 They’ll probably be fairly low cost and will probably do a good job given the relative simplicity of the project.
 Regardless of WHO you use, you need to be careful to specify a few items up front:

 1. If you have certain ways that you want things programmed (certain dynamos, certain module templates, etc.), it is imperative that you VERY CLEARLY define that all up front.
 Don’t assume they’ll give you what you want.
 There is huge incentive for the company to use THEIR module templates and dynamos because that work is done and their labor costs will be very low (big profit).
 Customization costs them money, and they’ll try to avoid it.

 2. Clearly outline the level of software documentation you expect and provide examples.
 Then ask for finished module examples early to make sure everyone is on the same page and you are getting the documentation you expect.
 (If you wait any length of time at all any change will require hundreds [maybe thousands] of updates rather than just a few.)

 3. Interview the leader project engineer and his main engineering leads and determine exactly WHO will be on YOUR team.
 Be sure to lock THEM in on your project.
 Many integrators will “bait and switch” – showing you one guy and giving you another.
 The lead project engineer will likely make or break the project.
 Choose him wisely.